Paul Smith (pianist): Later life and career

 After playing with Richards in 1941 and spending 1943 to 1945 in the military, Smith worked with Les Paul (1946–1947) and Tommy Dorsey (1947–1949) before moving to Los Angeles and becoming a studio musician.
 Studio work took up much of his time: he worked as a staff musician for NBC and Warner Brothers, and for many years he was the musical director for Dinah Shore’s daytime talk show.

 Smith recorded frequently both with his trios and as a soloist.
 In addition he is featured on work of artists such as Dizzy Gillespie, Anita O'Day, Buddy DeFranco, Louie Bellson, Steve Allen, Stan Kenton, Mel Tormé and others.
 He was the musical director on The Steve Allen Comedy Hour television show in the 1960s.

-Between 1956 and 1978, Smith was active as a conductor and pianist for Ella Fitzgerald, although he continued to work with her until the early 1990s.
+Between 1956 and 1978, Smith was active as a conductor and pianist for Ella Fitzgerald He continued to work with her until the early 1990s.

 He also worked on film scores and his playing can be heard on the soundtracks of They Shoot Horses, Don't They? and Nickelodeon among some others.

-Paul Smith was a friend and collaborator of Composer/Conductor Frank Comstock.
+Paul Smith was a friend and collaborator of composer and conductor Frank Comstock.

 Smith died on June 29, 2013, in Torrance, California at the age of 91 of heart failure.
 He performed in Southern California nightclubs, including The Velvet Turtle in Redondo Beach during the 1980s and the Terranea Resort hotel until his death.
 He is survived by his wife of 54 years Annette Warren; his daughter, actress Lauri Johnson; two sons, Gary and Paul; eight grandchildren; and two great-grandchildren.